| Title: | Estimates OIPP and OIZTNB Regression Models |

 This function tests the null hypothesis that the coefficients for the specified predictor

-variable are jointly equal to zero in both the rate (beta
+variable are jointly equal to zero in both the rate (beta) and one-inflation

 where is the vector of coefficients for the predictor in the rate and